 I think it’s worth dropping a few words about working holiday visas if you’re thirty or under (or in some cases, like Australia, thirty-five or under).
 Many countries, including most in the APAC region, offer working holiday visas which allow you to live and work in the country for a year with some options to extend depending on the country’s own rules.

-They’re usually very quick and easy to apply for, and require you to have a certain amount of money in your bank account to show you can support yourself.
+They’re usually swift and easy to apply for, and require you to have a certain amount of money in your bank account to show you can support yourself.
 The idea is that you will spend more time travelling around the country than working but you are legally allowed to work and have access to bank account options, formal rental agreements, etc.

 This can be a great option if you fall within the age and passport bracket and your company has no problem with it.